ismailakbari/clientServerNIO/README.md

 The server app listens to the port and put the properties received in the determined output directory in a file withe same name as the client file.

 ## How to run
-1. First run the client app
+1. First run the server app
+   $java -jar clientServer.server.jar /path_to_config/<server_config_file>.properties
+   see "server_config.properties" in the repo as an example.
+2. Run the client app
     $java -jar clientServer.client.jar /path_to_config/<client_config_file>.properties
     see "client_config.properties" and "client_config2.properties" in the repo as example. you can run multiple instances of the client app (with the same or different config file).
 It uses multithreading.

-2. Run the server app
-   $java -jar clientServer.server.jar /path_to_config/<server_config_file>.properties
-   see "server_config.properties" in the repo as an example.

 ## Contributing
-Ismail Akbari
+Ismail Akbari Feb 1, 2024